ajbrillembourg/ajbrillembourg.github.io/informs-bac-post-covid-tutoring-intervention.md

 ##
 ## MGMT 69000 - Industry Practicum
-### Impact of K-12 Funding Allocation on Student Tutoring: An Analytics Case Study with the Top School District in Indiana
+### Impact of Funding Allocation on Academic Gains as an Answer to the COVID-19 Pandemic: An Analytics Case Study with the Top School District in Indiana

 ![](https://ajbrillembourg.github.io/images/OurTeam.jpg)